rubengc/GamiPress/readme.md

 * Added support for multicheck fields on Shortcodes Editor.
 * Added support to multiples selects on query logs function.
 * Added support to group_by to query logs function.
+* Added support to output parameter on query logs function.

 ### 1.7.5 ###